There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 Domain Name

-A domain name is an address that you key in into a web browser to get to a website.
+A domain name is an address that you type into a web browser to get to a website.
 For instance, https://google.com is the domain name for Google.
 This explains why each domain name is unique to a particular site.

-• Free domain names – these are available on polar web design platforms such as WordPress and Wix.com.
-For example, is a free domain name.
+• Free domain names are available on popular web design platforms such as WordPress and Wix.com.
+For example, it is a free domain name.
 Such is not ideal for businesses that want unique branding.

 When you buy a domain name, you can only keep it for the specified length of the contract.
 You have to renew it once the period elapses.
 Otherwise, it will be available to whoever pays for it.

 A domain name costs between S$10 and S$20 to acquire.
-Once the first year elapses, you have to pay the renewal, which has a similar price.
+Once the first year elapses, you have to pay the renewal fee, which is similar in price.
 You can buy it from providers such as GoDaddy and NameCheap.

 Website Design

-After choosing your domain name, the next step is selecting the design of your website.
+After choosing your domain name, the next step is selecting your website design.
 This depends on your business needs.
-For instance, you could want a blog, an e-commerce platform or a regular informational website.
+For instance, you could want a blog, an e-commerce platform, or a regular informational website.

 As mentioned above, the cost of website design in Singapore depends on the complexity of the design.
-A small blog can cost a few hundred dollars, but a complicated site with a massive database will require thousands.
+A small blog can cost a few hundred dollars, but a complex site with a massive database can cost thousands.

 Website UX and UI

-Website UX, also known as user experience, is a collection of the emotions that visitors feel when interacting with your website.
+Website UX, also known as user experience, is the set of emotions visitors feel when interacting with your website.
 It also includes their perception and response to the quality of your website.

-If you want visitors to find your site appealing, you must implement an excellent website UX.
+If you want visitors to find your site appealing, you must deliver an excellent user experience.
 Your site should be easy to use and navigate.
 The site should have interactive features such as clickable links and animations.
-More importantly, it should be responsive, so that it can display correctly on all devices.
+More importantly, it should be responsive so it displays correctly on all devices.

 Website UI, on the other hand, refers to what visitors see on your site.
 An excellent UI is often the result of an equally impressive UX.
 Both are crucial for traffic retention and lead generation.

-A massive chunk of your budget for website design in Singapore will go towards website UX and UI.
+A significant portion of your website design budget in Singapore will go towards UX and UI.
 As of now, professional UX designers charge S$150 hourly.
 This means a more complex design will cost you more than a simple interface.

 Security

-Every day, hackers breach thousands of websites, making away with crucial information.
-Hacking also tarnishes the reputation of the affected organisation.
+Every day, hackers breach thousands of websites, stealing crucial information.
+Hacking also tarnishes the affected organisation’s reputation.
 This makes security one of the most significant considerations when doing website design in Singapore.

 When designing a website, ensure that you use the HTTPS protocol.
 This ensures that the data transmitted between the user and your site remains secure throughout.
 Another benefit of HTTPS is that it improves your search ranking.

-The cost of acquiring an SSL certificate (which has the HTTPS protocol) ranges from as little as S$12 for basic encryption to as high as S$207 for the most advanced form of encryption.
-It is advisable to go for the high-end packages because they offer features such as malware scanning, security risk assessment, and so forth.
+The cost of acquiring an SSL certificate (which has the HTTPS protocol) ranges from as little as S$12 for basic encryption to as much as S$207 for the most advanced form of encryption.
+It is advisable to choose the high-end packages, as they offer features such as malware scanning, security risk assessment, and more.

 Besides SSL encryption, other ways of securing your website include:

-• Updating software frequently – you should make a habit of updating your software to implement the latest security measures.
+• Frequent software updates: Make it a habit to update your software to implement the latest security measures.
 This includes plugins, CMS, WordPress, and anything that your website runs on.

-• Choose a secure web host – if your web host provider has security on its server, it improves the protection of your website.
+• Choose a secure web host.
+If your web host provider has server-level security, it improves the protection of your website.

-• Use antivirus software – this protects your website from malware.
+• Use antivirus software to protect your website from malware.
 A reliable antivirus is available from S$100 upwards.

 Database Integration

-One of the popular trends concerning website design in Singapore is the migration from static informational sites to interactive platforms.
+One popular trend in website design in Singapore is the shift from static informational sites to interactive platforms.
 If you are planning to design the latter, you will need to connect a database to your website.

-Database integration refers to linking your website to your databases to allow for easy access to information.
-It eliminates the need for integration services on each application of your site, which saves time and money.
-Some of the databases that a website can have are a product inventory, lists of offices, supply chain data, employee records, and so forth.
+Database integration links your website to your databases, enabling easy access to information.
+It eliminates the need for integration services for each application on your site, saving time and money.
+Some of the databases a website can have include product inventory, lists of offices, supply chain data, employee records, and so on.

-The most popular data integration solutions are from large tech companies such as IBM, Microsoft, Amazon, SAP and Oracle, and so on.
+The most popular data integration solutions come from large tech companies such as IBM, Microsoft, Amazon, SAP, and Oracle.
 The majority of these services offer a free trial.
-Once this period elapses, you have to pay as you go (hourly billing depending on how much you use the service.
+Once this period elapses, you have to pay as you go (hourly billing, depending on how much you use the service).
 The average hourly fee is S$0.70.

 E-commerce

-• The primary objective of your audience – in this case, you want them to buy from you.
+• The primary objective of your audience—in this case, you want them to buy from you—is.

-• Your website must be secure and trustworthy – if visitors are doubtful over the security of their data, they will move to rival sites.
+• Your website must be secure and trustworthy – if visitors are doubtful about the security of their data, they will move to rival sites.

 • Remove unwanted items and include the important ones.

 Designing an e-commerce website costs between S$7,000 and S$50,000, depending on the size of your business.
-If you factor in other costs such as SEO, which is crucial for increasing visibility, the budget can go a notch higher.
+If you factor in other costs, such as SEO, which is crucial for increasing visibility, the budget can go up a notch.

 CMS

-CMS, which stands for a content management system, is software that allows users to create, manage, and modify digital content without the need for expert-level knowledge in web design.
-A CMS has two main parts – a content management application (CMA) and a content delivery application (CDA).
+CMS, which stands for content management system, is software that allows users to create, manage, and modify digital content without expert-level knowledge of web design.
+A CMS has two main parts: a content management application (CMA) and a content delivery application (CDA).

-• Content delivery application – this the backend that processes and stores content on your site.
+• Content delivery application: this is the backend that processes and stores content on your site.
 It also ensures that your website runs seamlessly.

 • The most popular CMS software is WordPress.
-Others include Joomla, Drupal, Wix, and Magneto, which is ideal for e-commerce websites.
-Although these platforms have different functionalities, here are some features that are available in all of them.
+Others include Joomla, Drupal, Wix, and Magento, which are ideal for e-commerce websites.
+Although these platforms have different functionalities, here are some features available across all of them.

-• Intuitive search, indexing, and retrieval – users can easily search for content by entering parameters such as the data, author’s name, category, and so forth.
+• Intuitive search, indexing, and retrieval: users can easily search for content by entering parameters such as data, author name, category, and more.

 Most CMS software supports the development of different types of websites.
 The cost of building a website on a CMS ranges from S$1,000 to S$10,000.
 This figure is also dependent on other factors, such as the size of your website.
 You could also opt for a custom CMS, but this will cost you more.